gamalahmed3265/Introduction-to-Operating-Systems/lab/Unix Thread in C/README.md

-Sure, here are the differences between processes and threads in C:

 * **Processes** are independent units of execution that have their own address space, stack, and registers.
 Processes are created by the operating system and are managed by the kernel.